bodeolukolu/GBSapp/ReadMe.md

 - Fully-automated: “walk-away” and “walk-through” mode.
 - Allows for use of haplomes (haplotype-resolved), subgenomes (haploid), and pan-genomes (haploid or haplotype-resolved) references.
 - Minimizes excess heterozygosity and allele dropout.
-- Variant calling implemented for any ploidy-level.
+- Variant calling implemented for up to ploidy of 8.
-- Input data: shotgun WGS, reduced representation sequence (e.g., OmeSeq-qRRS, GBS, ddRADseq), and multiplexed-PCR data.
+- Input data: shotgun WGS, reduced representation sequence (e.g., OmeSeq-qRRS, GBS, ddRADseq), RNAseq and multiplexed-PCR data.
 - Can subsample shotgun whole genome data for variant calling, i.e. in silico reduced representation sequencing (RRS).
 - Parallelization of job on multiple compute cluster nodes (spark cluster infrastructure not required).
-- Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes).
+- Splice-aware aligner (STAR) allows for RNAseq data as input (recommended only for haploid or diploid genomes).
 - Generates variant sequence context (useful for applications such as oligo/primer design & sequenced-based phylogenetic analysis).
 - Variant calling delineates SNP from uniquely mapped and paralogs.
-- Fast variant calling due to dynamic downsampling (avoids allele dropout due to biased downsampling).
+- Increase speed of variant calling based on dynamic downsampling (avoids allele dropout due to biased downsampling).
 - Fast alignment due to joint-alignment method.
 - Visualizations for report and QC.